As Biden heads to Israel and Jordan, aid is held up for a Gaza on the verge of total collapse

 In northern Gaza, unknown numbers remained, either unwilling or unable to leave.
 Hamas urged people to ignore the evacuation order.
 The Israeli military on Sunday released photos it said showed a Hamas roadblock preventing traffic from moving south.

 Kullab reported from Baghdad.
-Krauss reported from Jerusalem.
-Associated Press writers Julia Frankel and Amy Teibel in Jerusalem, Abby Sewell in Beirut and Samy Magdy in Cairo contributed to this report.
+Nessman reported from Jerusalem.
+Amy Teibel in Jerusalem, Abby Sewell in Beirut and Samy Magdy in Cairo contributed to this report.

 Credit: AP